JackSloaner/TLAP-Exercises/README.md

 **Question in the book: Rewrite our studentCollection functions from Chapter 4 (`addRecord` and `averageRecord`) so that instead of directly implementing a linked list, you use a class from the C++ library.**
 - Variant of the studentColletion class that uses imported list class instead of a linked list to store the studentRecord objects
 ### 7.2: hash_table
-**Question in the book: For the problem \[other question], implement a.solution by implementing an abstract data type that allows an arbitrary number of items to be stored and individual records to be retrieved based on a key value.
+**Question in the book: For the problem \[other question], implement a solution by implementing an abstract data type that allows an arbitrary number of items to be stored and individual records to be retrieved based on a key value.
 A generic term for a structure that can efficiently store and retrieve items based on a key value is a symbol table, and common implementations of the symbol table idea are `hash tables` and `binary search trees`.** <br>‎<br>
 **Program description:** <br>
 - My Hash table template class
 - Includes methods to: